-- Kind behaviors allow others to have good thoughts about us and helps build friendships. - Unkind behaviors allow others to have bad thoughts about us. - How we treat people impacts how they feel.
+- Kind behaviors allow others to have good thoughts about us and helps build friendships. - Unkind behaviors cause others to have bad thoughts about us. - How we treat people impacts how they feel.

-- What are kind and unkind behaviors? - How does my behavior impact how others feel? - How does my behavior help me build friendships? - How do adults show kindness when they are at work?
+- What is kind versus unkind behaviors? - How does my behavior impact how others feel? - How does my behavior help me build friendships? - How do adults show kindness when they are at work?